 Increased susceptibility to infection and the possible development of lymphoma may result from immunosuppression.
-Only physicians experienced in immunosuppressive therapy and management of renal transplant patients should use Rapamune[®].
+Only physicians experienced in immunosuppressive therapy and management of renal transplant patients should use Rapamune[®] for prophylaxis of organ rejection in patients receiving renal transplants.
 Patients receiving the drug should be managed in facilities equipped and staffed with adequate laboratory and supportive medical resources.
 The physician responsible for maintenance therapy should have complete information requisite for the follow-up of the patient [see Warnings and Precautions (5.1)].